Overview of EMT-Basic Training for Certification

 Emergency medical technicians (EMTs) are classified at the basic, intermediate and paramedic levels.
 The EMT-1, or EMT-Basic, is the entry-level position that students may prepare for through an EMT-Basic certificate program.
 Through lecture courses and hands-on experiences, students learn lifesaving procedures, emergency situation assessment and patient transport.
 A program should prepare students to pursue state-mandated certification, which involves passing an examination.

 According to the U.S. Bureau of Labor Statistics (BLS), many EMT training programs require individuals to have a high school diploma or its equivalent before applying.
-Additionally, some programs require that students have a valid cardiopulmonary resuscitation (CPR) certification and complete a preliminary emergency medical course.
+Additionally, all programs require that students have a valid cardiopulmonary resuscitation (CPR) certification and complete a preliminary emergency medical course.

 - Human biology